evenflowvisualart/adaptiveparallax/README.md

 # adaptiveparallax

 Example of simple parallax effect which works both on desktop and mobile screens.

+You will also find:
-Also you will find navbar/content appear on scroll functionality.
+- navbar/content appear on scroll functionality;
+- caret shange on click up and down;
+- nice animated underline on navigation links hover;